anabramos/human-cockroach-nuclear-bomb/README.md

 - player_score: it starts at 0 and will increase 1 point for every round the player wins from the enemy.
 - enemy_score: it starts at 0 and will increase 1 point for every round the player loses from the enemy.

-<a name="flowchart"></a>
+<a name="flow-chart"></a>

-## Flowchart Skeleton Plan
+## Flow chart Skeleton Plan

-The fowchart was created for better visualising the steps requiredto develop the game, and thinking along in terms of how to approach each step with a different python functionality.
-I created this flowchart detailing the key moments that woud be printed to the terminal and create the flow of the game to the user.
+The flow chart was created for better visualising the steps required to develop the game, and thinking along in terms of how to approach each step with a different python functionality.
+I created this flow chart detailing the key moments that woud be printed to the terminal and create the flow of the game to the user.

 <img src="assets/images/flowchart_skeleton.png" style="width: 40%" style="height: 100px">